 J. Forster, C. Schmidt, O. Koller, M. Bellgardt, and H. Ney.
 Extensions of the Sign Language Recognition and Translation Corpus RWTH-PHOENIX-Weather.
 In International Conference on Language Resources and Evaluation (LREC), Reykjavik, Island, May 2014.

 M. Kozielski, P. Doetsch, M. Hamdani, and H. Ney.
 Multilingual Off-line Handwriting Recognition in Real-world Images.
-In International Workshop on Document Analysis Systems (DAS), Tours á Loire Valley, France, April 2014.
+In International Workshop on Document Analysis Systems (DAS), pages 121-125, Tours á Loire Valley, France, April 2014.